roldhamk/gitbranches/README.md

+# Git Branching

-this is an example of how to use git branches
+This is an example of how to use git branches

+For more information visit [Git Guides](https://guides.github.com/).